 Departmental policy requires when a sexual abuse allegation that an inmate was sexually abused while confined at another facility, the Warden that received the allegation shall notify the Warden where the alleged abuse occurred within 72 hours after receiving the allegation.
 Interviews of the Warden, Deputy Warden and PREA Compliance manager demonstrated they knew the procedures to follow.
-In the previous twelve months no allegations were received related to sexual abuse occurring at another facility.
-In the previous twelve months, one allegations of sexual abuse was received from other facilities.
+In the previous twelve months, no allegations were received that occurred at another facility.
+In the previous twelve months, one allegation of sexual abuse was received from another facility.